-- 43. The Biology Panel will accept submissions on research environment according to paragraphs 57-58 of the General Panel Guidelines.
-The Panel recognises that excellent research can be undertaken in a wide variety of research structures and environments and has no preformed view of the ideal size or organisational structure for a research environment.
-The Panel recognises the benefit of diversity within a research environment and will regard positively efforts to achieve this as indicated in paragraph 65 of the General Panel Guidelines.
+- 43. The Physical Sciences Panel will accept submissions on research environment according to paragraphs 57-58 of the General Panel Guidelines.
+The Panel recognises that excellent research can be undertaken in a wide variety of research structures and environments.
+The Panel has no pre-formed view of the ideal size or organisational structure for a research environment.
 The Panel will assess each submission based on what has been presented in relation to the work of the submitting unit in providing and ensuring a good environment. - 44.
-A research environment submission may relate either to a single coherent faculty or to multiple departments.
-In either case the submission may depict the commonalities and dynamics within or between faculties and departments in the submitting unit, defining their prime activities, how they operate, and their main achievements.
+As a research environment submission may relate equally to a single coherent faculty and to multiple departments, submissions may depict the commonalities and dynamics among faculties and departments within the submitting unit, and define their prime activities, how they operate and their main achievements.